noir-clojure/noir/README.md

 cd my-website
 lein run
 ```

-Then simply open a browser up to http://localhost:8080/ and take it for a spin.

 For an example of what a noir project looks like, check out the [noir-blog](https://github.com/ibdknox/Noir-blog) example project.